 How to Manage Your Time

 This is where some self-control comes in.
 When you have recognized the key areas you are wasting time on or not being productive, you need to take proactive steps to remedy this.
-Try to minimize little time-wasting activities which add up, such as small-talk with co-workers, numerous coffee breaks or quickly browsing through your social media feeds.
+Try to minimize little time-wasting activities which add up, such as small-talk with co-workers, numerous coffee breaks, reading the news, or quickly browsing through your social media feeds.
 We’re not saying that you need to become a recluse, but you can probably cut down on the amount of office gossip you get yourself invested in.

 The 80/20 Rule